jimz011/homekit-infused/docs/addons-v4/layout.md

 ### Horizontal layout

-The horizontal layout will add each card to the next column, looping back to the first one when necessary:
+The horizontal layout will add each card to the next column, looping back to the first one when necessary, this is the default HKI layout!:

 ![Horizontal Layout](https://user-images.githubusercontent.com/1299821/111067632-7453ba00-84c5-11eb-942c-88dab6d1f19b.png)

-This is the default HKI layout!

 ### Vertical layout